Wouldn’t it be amazing if you could just boost your happiness levels automatically and stay that way throughout the entire day?

 Even as simple as holding the door open for a stranger can help you get a boost of cheerfulness.

 8. Keep happy memories EVERYWHERE.

 I have photos of my loved ones on a big poster in my room and a picture of my niece and nephew in my car.

-Whenever I’m feeling down I always look at these photos and I get a sense of bliss.
+Whenever you’re feeling down can always look at these type of photos and get a sense of bliss.